KooperL/marketo-developer.en/help/email-scripting.md

 ![Script Token](assets/script-token.png)

-From here, you can edit the name of the token, and open the editor via the Click to Edit option:
+From here, you can edit the name of the token, and open the editor via the [!UICONTROL Click to Edit] option:

 ![Edit Script](assets/script-edit.png)